How to build AI agents with the right agentic architecture

 Building blocks: Single-agent architectures

-A single-agent architecture means one agent handles the task from start to finish—no delegation, just autonomy.
+A single-agent architecture means one agent handles the task from start to finish, no delegation, just autonomy.

 This model works best for workflows that are clearly defined, repetitive, and don’t require collaboration.
+Single-agent systems are ideal for simple tasks but may struggle with complex workflows or dynamic environments where multiple AI agents could better distribute responsibilities.

 1. Agent + Integrated tools

 This is the simplest setup where one agent is connected to your tools (email, CRM, calendar, etc).
 It automates tasks such as booking meetings, logging updates in your CRM or sending follow-ups automatically, needing no human input.
 It’s a way to automate repetitive tasks, like a smart behind-the-scenes assistant across your software stack.
+Large language models and structured data can enhance these single-agent systems by enabling richer analysis and decision-making without multiple agents.

 2. Agent triggered from multi-channel platforms

 In this set up, the agent usually gets triggered from Slack, Teams, or a web interface to kick off a specific task.
-Zams, being the multi-agent orchestration platform, takes care of the rest, whether it’s routing the request, handling permissions, or plugging into your CRM, Jira, or internal APIs—all in one clean flow.
+Zams, being the multi-agent orchestration platform, takes care of the rest, whether it’s routing the request, handling permissions, or plugging into your CRM, Jira, or internal APIs - all in one clean flow.

 It’s a perfect setup for enterprises that care about audit trails, security, and having a consistent way to manage agent-driven automation across multiple entry points.